West Stormont

 Support for the West Stormont Connect concept is the first step in expressing that will.

-This is a conversation to be had right now.
+This is a conversation to be continued from now on.

 How we’ve got to where we are.